PrestaShop/docs/webservice/tutorials/testing-access.md

 The webserver may need the `CGIPassAuth` directive enabled to allow PrestaShop to receive the `HTTP_AUTHORIZATION` header.

-Enable it in your .htaccess:
+You can enable it in your .htaccess:

 ```
 CGIPassAuth On
 ```

-Or use a `SetEnv` directive in your .htaccess:
+Or, also in .htaccess, use `SetEnv`:

 ```
 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1